 There’s no place I’d rather spend the winter than Yellowstone.
-For a person who grew up in a big, snowless city, Yellowstone is like a dreamy winter wilderness fantasy come true.
+For a person who grew up in a big, snowless city, visiting Yellowstone in the winter is like a dreamy winter wilderness fantasy come true.
 It’s the white Christmas we never had.
 Add wolves, bison, coyotes, foxes, elk, and all the other inhabitants of this national park, and you have an unbeatable winter destination.
 It also happens to be where I saw my first wolf in the wild .

 While Yellowstone is exceptional year round, winter is the perfect time for watching wolves.
 Wildlife is easily spotted against the white snow background, the animals are looking majestic in their beautiful fluffy winter coats, and best of all there are hardly any people in Yellowstone during winter.
 That’s right, people don’t travel to Yellowstone in the coldest months (January or February).
 My guess is that most are afraid of driving in snow or the extremely cold temperatures.

 But if you have the proper travel gear for Yellowstone in the winter, you’ll be more than fine!
 You just need to be prepared.
+This means making a Yellowstone packing list specially designed for winter temperatures.
+But what should you be packing for a winter vacation in Yellowstone?

 So first of all, how cold does it really get in Yellowstone?